 Basically, front-of-glass takes care of things like website data scraping, running Microsoft Access reports, anything where you see a cursor moving on the screen.
 Back-of-glass can run SQL queries and send results to a spreadsheet, send files via FTP, monitor inboxes and process attachments, anything that takes places behind the screen.

-Watch on-demand Pat Cameron and Richard Schoen as they unpack what each term means and the problems each approach solves.
+Watch on-demand as Pat Cameron and Richard Schoen unpack what each term means and the problems each approach solves.
 They’ll talk through: